-For teachers outside the wider Sydney metropolitan region, attendance at the workshops is available via online meeting software Adobe Connect.
+For teachers outside the wider Sydney metropolitan region, attendance at the workshops is available via the cloud-based videoconferencing platform Zoom.

 This program is not a higher-education award and not a qualification recognised under the Australian Qualifications Framework.
 Its purpose is to provide specialist training to accredited classroom teachers in NSW.

 Workshop 1 – 23 July